superresistant/senko/DOCS.md

 - `timing_stats`: Dictionary of how long each stage of the pipeline took in seconds, as well as the total time
     - Keys: `total_time`, `vad_time`, `fbank_time`, `embeddings_time`, `clustering_time`
 - `speaker_color_sets`: 10 sets of speaker colors (if requested)
+- `vad`: Voice activity detection segments
+    - List of `(start, end)` tuples in seconds produced by the VAD stage, marking every region of the audio that contains speech

 #### Raises
 - `senko.AudioFormatError` if audio file is not in the required 16kHz mono 16-bit WAV format